Introduction

 • HubSpot Contacts -> ConnectWise Contacts

-Q: What are the security roles required for API Key Users going through the setup process?
+Q: Does the integration need to run with an admin key?
+What are the security roles required for the integration?

 A: SyncSmart, ConnectWise, and HubSpot regard data security as a top priority.
-Here is what the security matrix for ConnectWise looks like:
+The integration does not need administrative privileges to run.
+Here is the security matrix for configuring your API member's security roles.
+Use an API key associated with that member when you install the integration.

-Q: Can SycnSmart match existing HubSpot companies with ConnectWise data?
+Q: Can SyncSmart match existing HubSpot data with ConnectWise data?

-Q: Does a company need a developer on their team?
+Q: Do we need a developer on their team?

 A: While it may be helpful, it is not necessary with SyncSmart integrations.
 They require no IT experience and are backed by integration experts.
 All the heavy data importing is done on SyncSmart’s end, with no integration software to learn.